10 Minute Morning Yoga Routine:

-Yoga can be performed at any time of the day, but starting your day with a simple yoga routine is a great way to get you going on the right foot.
-After a long restful night's sleep, you can wake up feeling a little tight, yoga can be the perfect way to get loosened and ready to go!
+Yoga can be performed at any time of the day, but starting your day with a simple yoga routine is a great way to get going on the right foot.
+After a long restful night’s sleep, you can wake up feeling a little tight.
+Yoga can be the perfect way to get loosened and ready to go.
+Here is your quick, 10 minute morning yoga routine.

 One of biggest problems individuals run into (in the morning) is the race against the clock.
 Our mornings can sometimes be slightly limited in time, especially if you have a long travel, or maybe you’re just not the morning “type” person.